rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

 twitter-mod.js is an extension for Chromium-derived (eg Chrome) browsers.
-The extension allows you to enable or disable certain features on the Twitter website.
+The extension can enable or disable certain features on the Twitter website.

 For example, you can hide the recommended trends and who to follow recommendations, or hide the UI elements for composing a tweet.